-HHFDC will continue to make government land and financing resources (e.g., Rental Housing Revolving Funds, Low-Income Housing Tax Credits) available for affordable housing development and explore alternative financing sources including a TOAH Fund, which is a public-private financing resource funded by government, philanthropic and financial entities for the development of affordable housing and community facilities near transit lines.
+HHFDC will continue to make governmental lands and financing resources (e.g., RHRF, LIHTC) available for affordable housing development and explore alternative financing sources including a TOAH Fund, which is a public-private financing resource funded by government, philanthropic and financial entities for the development of affordable housing and community facilities near transit lines.

-HHFDC will continue to advocate for funding for the Rental Housing Revolving Fund and capital improvement project funds for affordable rental housing project, explore additional incentives for private development participation in the development of affordable housing; and explore opportunities to collaborate with new public partners in the mixed-use residential development of government land.
+HHFDC will continue to advocate for funding for the RHRF and capital improvement project funds for affordable rental housing projects, explore additional incentives for private development participation in the development of affordable housing; and explore opportunities to collaborate with new public partners in the mixed-use residential development of government land.